Expand Your Green Thumb with Expert Plant Propagation Tips!- Learn about the Must-Have Tools Today!

 5. Harvest: At 140-150 days, the entire plant is lifted, roots and all, revealing the hidden underground treasure.

-How long do peanuts take to grow?
+How long does it take to grow peanuts?